johnmckay-reward/explore-ni/api/BOOKING_SETUP.md

 # Booking & Payment System - Setup Guide

-This guide explains how to set up and use the booking and payment system for Explore NI.
+This guide explains how to set up and use the booking and payment system for NI Experiences.

 ## Overview